Skip to Content

 While no one can predict if there are any diamonds in the Cumberland Caverns, located in Warren County, Cumberland Plateau, Tennessee, a post from the official website stated that a huge diamond was uncovered.

-While it remains uncertain if the discovery was a prank or not, chances are pretty slim that diamonds are present in Tennessee.
+While it remains uncertain if the discovery was a prank, chances are pretty slim that diamonds are present in Tennessee.

 When it comes to smithsonite, you can find it in the dolomite exposures of Mossy Creek, the area mines of New Market, Mascot, or the New Prospect Mine, and the nearby mines.